godotengine/godot-docs/tutorials/animation/introduction.rst

    Animation length

-Now move the sprite right, to its final position.
-You can use the Move tool in the editor or set the Transform/Position/X value in the Inspector.
+Now, move the sprite right, to its final position.
+You can use the *Move tool* in the toolbar or set the *Position*'s X value in the *Inspector*.

 Click on the timeline header near the two-second mark in the animation panel and then click the key button in the toolbar to create the second keyframe.